Start A Meeting - A suggested format for your new meeting.

 courage to change the things we can,

-[NOTE TO GROUP: Some Chapter 9 groups include at the above paragraph at the end of the statement that provides a brief explanation about how the group has decided to handle situations when inventory-taking occurs.
+[NOTE TO GROUP REGARDING THE INVENTORY-TAKING STATEMENT]: Some Chapter 9 groups include the paragraph at the end of the statement that provides a brief explanation about how the group has decided to handle situations when inventory-taking occurs.
 There are no hard and fast rules for what to do, but below are a few ideas from other Chapter 9 groups that you may want to try.
-(You can lift these and insert them into the paragraph above where indicated.)
+(You can lift these and insert them into the paragraph above.)
 Your group may decide to use one of these options, a combination, come up with one of its own, or not include an explanatory paragraph at all, depending on what suits the group’s particular members and format.